 Ongoing global economic trade interactions & synergies confirmed there were cultural conflicts almost everywhere which begged for some sort of resolution.
 Drags on trade put costs up and output down thus lowering economic growth and real wages for everyone.

 In 1999 The British Prime Minister outlined the context of globalisation and the confrontation of the imposition of cultural values which required protection.
 Clarified policy in a speech in Chicago, prior to the 9/11 terror and reconfirmed the policy in his Los Angeles speech in July 2006, again after re-election.

 The ‘Rice Doctrine’ was confirmed in the USA in The President's inaugural address in 2005 after 9/11 and after re-election.

 The Rice Doctrine was articulated by Condoleezza Rice - born in Birmingham, Alabama in 1954, propelled from racial obscurity to dizzy heights by education; in 1993 Condi became the first female, first minority, and youngest Provost in Stanford University's history.
 In 2000 Condoleezza Rice left Stanford and became The National Security Adviser to the President.

-The three pronged policy response to the 9/11 terrorists attacks was consistent with an Evolutionarily Stable Strategy of an evolutionary cultural 'tit for tat’ which encourages cooperation and confronts cheats –
+The three pronged policy response to the 9/11 terrorists attacks was consistent with an Evolutionarily Stable Strategy of an evolutionary cultural 'tit for tat’ which encourages cooperation and confronts the impositions of cheats –

 a) Universal Benefits = Synergies- Deep Cultural Belief.